yujunz/ssbench/README.rst

 Installation
 ============

+These instructions setup a _virtualenv_ environment for `ssbench`.
+This avoids conflicts between ssbench and other libraries that may installed systemwide (such as libzmq).
+It is strongly advised to avoid installing `ssbench` systemwide to avoid such conflicts.

 Ubuntu (Precise & Trusty tested)
 --------------------------------

 Installation on Ubuntu Precise or Trusty::

   $ sudo apt-get update
-  $ sudo apt-get install -y python-dev python-pip 'g++' libzmq-dev
+  $ sudo apt-get install -y gcc g++ python-dev python-virtualenv
-  $ sudo pip install pip --upgrade
+  $ virtualenv ./ssbench-env
-  $ sudo pip install ssbench
+  $ ./ssbench-env/bin/pip install ssbench

 Fedora 18
 ---------

 Installation on Fedora 18 using its stock Python 2.7 (NOT ACTUALLY TESTED YET)::

-  $ sudo yum install -y gcc gcc-c++ python-setuptools python-devel python-pip zeromq3-devel python-argparse Cython gevent
+  $ sudo yum install -y gcc gcc-c++ python-devel python-virtualenv
-  $ sudo pip install pip --upgrade
+  $ virtualenv ./ssbench-env
-  $ sudo pip install ssbench
+  $ ./ssbench-env/bin/pip install ssbench

 RHEL 6.6
 --------